FelixHenninger/lab.js/docs/reference/canvas.rst

       time at which the function is called.
 It represents the interval since page load, measured in milliseconds.
-    * The second argument, ``canvas``, contains a reference to the *Canvas object* provided by the :js:class:`CanvasScreen`.
+    * The second argument, ``canvas``, contains a reference to the *Canvas object* provided by the :js:class:`canvas.Screen`.
     * On third place, the ``ctx`` argument provides a canvas *drawing context*.
       This is used to actually place information on the canvas.
-    * Finally, the ``obj`` argument provides a reference to the :js:class:`CanvasScreen` that is currently drawing the canvas.
+    * Finally, the ``obj`` argument provides a reference to the :js:class:`canvas.Screen` that is currently drawing the canvas.

-    The simplest possible :js:class:`CanvasScreen` might therefore be defined as follows::
+    The simplest possible :js:class:`canvas.Screen` might therefore be defined as follows::

       // Define a simple render function
-      const render_function = function(ts, canvas, ctx, obj) {
+      const renderFunction = function(ts, canvas, ctx, obj) {
         // The render function draws a simple text on the screen ctx.fillText(
           'Hello world', // Text to be shown